jscriptcoder/web3-toy/README.md

 ```bash
 $ npm run migrate
 ```
-This command will create the contract artifacts with the ABI and contract address, which will be used by the Frontend to interact with the them (see [web3-helper.ts](utils/web3-helper.ts))
+This command will create the contract artifacts with the ABI and contract address, which will be used by the Frontend to interact with the them (see [web3-helper.ts](utils/web3-helper.ts) and [web3.ts](utils/web3.ts))

 Mint tokens with the following script.
 You can pass de amount of tokens you want to mint:
 ```bash